Early-Onset Cancer in Orange County: Causes, Detection, and Treatment – A Comprehensive Guide

 Dr. Misagh Karimi, a colon cancer researcher at the Lennar Foundation Cancer Center in Irvine, said: “Prolonged sedentary life and excessive intake of processed foods and Alcohol can cause cancer.”
 About half of young colon cancer patients are overweight, he said.

-Carcinogens in the environment are also a risk, with the latest government report listing 256 substances and environments that are known or could reasonably be expected to cause cancer in humans.
+Carcinogens in the environment are also a risk, with the latest government report listing 256 substances and environments that are known or might reasonably be expected to cause cancer in humans.
 “Some exposure to toxic substances even occurs in the germ cells of the fetus or before pregnancy,” Karimi said.
 “We have reason to believe that changes in diet and lifestyle can have a huge impact on young or middle-aged people.”

 Researchers also emphasize the importance of the gut microbiome, which is involved in vitamin absorption, regulation of the immune system and digestion of food.
-Karimi believes: “The health of the human microbiome can be improved by not eating ultra-processed foods (which account for about 60% of the American adult diet), exercising, and avoiding tobacco and alcohol.”◇
+Karimi believes: “The health of the human microbiome can be improved by not eating ultra-processed foods (which account for regarding 60% of the American adult diet), exercising, and avoiding tobacco and alcohol.”◇

 Editor in charge: Fang Ping